 - monitoring and assessing risks

 - asset care

 - data analysis and food operations

 - continuous improvement

 - incident management

 - internal and external audits

 - high quality systems

 - environmental management systems

 - health and safety systems

 - food science and technology

 - planning and stock control.

-The knowledge test will result in a fail, pass, merit or distinction grade and it will contribute 15% to the weighting of the final apprenticeship grade.
+The knowledge test will result in a fail, pass, merit or distinction grade and it will contribute to the final apprenticeship grade.

 The grading threshold will be as set out in the table below: